 Information on Purchasing Auto Insurance

-Michigan law requires no-fault insurance.
-If you or your family is injured in an auto accident, your auto insurance will pay unlimited medical and rehabilitation expenses, as well as wage loss benefits and up to $20 per day for replacement services for up to three years.
-In a serious accident, this can amount to hundreds of thousands of dollars.
-This security is one of the most important reasons to purchase insurance.
+To drive legally in Michigan, state law requires the purchase of no-fault automobile insurance.
+If you or your family are injured in an auto accident, your auto insurance will pay all reasonably necessary expenses with no maximum limit, as well as wage loss benefits and replacement service benefits.
+In a serious accident, injuries can amount to hundreds of thousands of dollars in cost to you.
+The financial security that results from being insured is one of the most important reasons to purchase insurance.

 - What happens if I don't insure my motor vehicle?